rellit/resol-vbus-python/README.md

 Debug
 -----

-If anything wents wrong, xou can enable debug flag in config.py.
+If anything wents wrong, you can enable debug flag in config.py.
 This will print some basic information while executing the script, but will destroy the JSON output.